 - Put your Social Security number, student identification number, intended program of study, and date of birth on all correspondence with the University.
 It will be easier for the admission staff to quickly match your application materials with your file if this information is included.

 - Send original copies of official test scores or transcripts.
-Photocopies may be acceptable for non-matriculated or certificate programs.
 Please refer to Program Requirements and Deadlines for your program's requirements.
 Drexel's school code is 2194.
 Do not use departmental codes, and do not send scores to the academic department.

 - Apply well in advance of the application deadline.
 Please refer to Program Requirements and Deadlines for your program's deadlines.